wp-plugins/super-simple-google-analytics/readme.txt

 == Installation ==

-1. Download the latest zip file and extract the `'super-simple-google-analytics'` directory.
+1. Download the latest zip file and extract the `super-simple-google-analytics` directory.
-2. Upload the this directory inside your `'/wp-content/plugins/'` directory.
+2. Upload the this directory inside your `/wp-content/plugins/` directory.
 3. Activate 'Super Simple Google Analytics' on the 'Plugins' menu in WordPress.
 4. Navigate to Settings > Google Analytics and insert your GA tracking code and click the checkbox to turn it on.
 5. That's it.